 A few days of rest is essential for us on every holiday, even on travelling holidays, I think it is important for everyone to have a chance to recharge.
 Phu Quoc was recommended to us by a member of our family, it is just west of Vietnam and actually closer to Cambodia.
 Phu Quoc felt like it hadn’t quite yet been hit fully by tourism, so was quiet and completely relaxing, although I did find the waters slightly polluted with rubbish in some areas, which was upsetting.

-Phu Quoc is an idyllic beach destination.
+Phu Quoc is an idyllic beach destination and a perfect relaxation spot for your 2 week Vietnam itinerary.
 This collection of 28 Islands is surrounded by crystal clear water as well as an endless supply of pristine beaches.
 With vast reef networks creating shelter for a variety of sought-after species, marine explorers, scuba divers, freedivers, and spearfishermen will be in paradise.

 We stayed in Thanh Kieu beach resort which offers individual huts along the beach, if you stay in this area there is an awesome beach bar called Rory’s along the front run by an Australian couple, it serves great food, rents out kayaks and paddleboards and generally has an amazing atmosphere.